dunglas/react-esi/examples/next/README.md

 ## How to use

+1. Clone this repository.
-Clone this repository, go to the examples/next folder, run `yarn install` to install the dependencies then run `docker compose` to run the example.
+2. Navigate to the examples/next folder.
+3. Run `yarn install` to install the dependencies.
+4. Use `docker compose` to run the example.